samanthakocher/samanthakocher.github.io/essays/IntegratingAI.md

 11. Writing code
 <br>
 <br>
-I don't think I've used AI to completely write any of my code only because I knew there were certain things that it did and I didn't learn yet so I couldn't verify if it was accurate or not.
+I don't think I've used AI to completely write any of my code only because I knew there were certain things that it did and I didn't learn yet so I could not verify if it was accurate or not.
 However, similar to #10, I used AI to give an example of what I was looking for which allowed me to copy certain lines of code.
 <br>An example of what I would ask AI would be something along the lines of "How to change the background of my navbar," which I used for my Final Project's Landing Page (#5), and it gave me a couple of different ways to change the color of my navbar.
 Although I didn't copy what it provided, I did use the information given to play around with the code to get my desired output.